 I did NOT want to hear those things when I was up at 3 am nursing my baby for the 10th time, or when I hadn’t showered in days.
 I didn’t care that ‘it gets easier’.
 It was hard NOW.

-But, I can honestly say, now that my lovely son is 10 months old, although he is becoming quite the little handful of a toddler, things are a lot easier than when he was a newborn.
+Now, I can honestly say that though D is becoming quite the little handful of a toddler, things are a lot easier than when he was a newborn.

 I’ve been fortunate enough to have a pretty good sleeper for most of his life, but when he is teething or is going through any developmental change or regression, or nap transition (okay so every few weeks) his sleep tends to be affected.